 We’ve confirmed that any entity on this list is still taking donations at the time of publication and that those doing so less formally (like via Venmo or the Cash App) are providing receipts or are legitimate.
 If you want to donate to or read more about each entity, simply click on a name.

 We’ve also broken up the various ways to donate by how recipients promise to use any money received, whether that’s to post bail or bonds for demonstrators arrested at protests, to purchase protective equipment for protesters on the front lines, to invest in rebuilding Black communities where protests have occurred, or to invest in community-enrichment programs for Black and brown youth.
 While many of the entities on this list operate nationally, we’ve noted which operate on a state or local level in case you’re looking to make more targeted contributions.

 Victim funds | Bail funds | Megafunds | Community-restoration organizations | Community-enrichment organizations | Youth-oriented community organizations | Community organizations serving disabled Black, brown, and indigenous people | Policy-reform organizations | Political organizations | Police-reform organizations | Incarceration-reform organizations | Legal defense funds and organizations | Black LGBTQ funds | Black LGBTQ organizations | Media organizations | Mental-health organizations | Health-care funds and organizations

-Donations will go toward supporting the families of George Floyd, Ahmaud Arbery, James Scurlock, Tony McDade, David McAtee, Rayshard Brooks, Elijah McClain, Breonna Taylor, Daniel Prude, Jacob Blake, Kevin Peterson Jr., and Walter Wallace Jr.
+Donations will go toward supporting the families of George Floyd, James Scurlock, Tony McDade, David McAtee, Rayshard Brooks, Elijah McClain, Breonna Taylor, Daniel Prude, Jacob Blake, Kevin Peterson Jr., and Walter Wallace Jr.

 Donations will go toward paying bail or bonds to release protesters jailed in states with bail or bond systems.
 If you’d like to make a localized contribution to a bail fund in a city or state not shown below, the National Bail Fund Network lists the funds you can donate to in all states with bail or bond systems.